kirilldev/movie-trip/README.md

 **Node.js + Express.js** - Node.js allows us
 to reuse some code on a client and a server and it is extremely easy to find a hosting for it.
-Also it fits out needs (mostly to serve static resources).
+Also it fits out needs (no heavy computation here).
 It minimizes amount of languages in a project.
 If we need some heavy computations or smth else we will write micro service using a language which is suitable for that.